 Computing over the last 50 years has never been distributed.
 We went from mainframe back to “mainframe”, aka, cloud computing.
 Client/Server computing is antithetical to three facts: 1) network security is inversely proportional to the size of the target, that is, the server, and 2) desktop and mobile computing device power is still growing at a frantic rate (i.e., user computing power is still expanding, not contracting, exponentially), and 3) it costs money to run superfluous server farms.

-Hiveware® is an inherently secure technology.
-Based on IPv6 each piece of a document/activity is sealed off from the other pieces by having its own IPv6 address endpoint.
+Hiveware is an inherently secure technology.
+Based on IPv6 each piece of a document/activity is sealed off from the other pieces by having its own randomly-generated IPv4/IPv6 address end point (i.e., security through obscurity).
 A document is therefore like a honeycomb of individual cells transmitting and receiving independently of each other.
-The only construct that holds them together, and additionally gives it meaning, is the joint context in the form of an evolving document grammar.
+The only construct that holds them together, and additionally gives it meaning, is the joint context in the form of an evolving grammar/context.
 Never is either the whole grammar or the whole document transmitted at one time like files are today.
 Only changes are transmitted to fix up that particular piece at each of the replicate sites.
 Even if an intruder were able to capture and unencrypt any particular transmission, it would not make sense without its whole.

 Replication Means Data Safety

 It is a known problem that large data stores are in the long term inherently insecure.
 The computer science community agrees that the only really secure data safety approach is replication.
 Since each piece of Hiveware information is replicated, the more authors and the more replications, the more secure the data is from disappearing forever.

 The undeniable solution to big targets is to get rid of them, which is what Hiveware accomplishes.
 Here’s how Hiveware eliminates the big data target: